Justin-Arakaki/Justin-Arakaki/README.md

 ### 🛠 About Me

 Hello!
-My name is Justin Arakaki, a full-stack developer.
-Was a mechanical engineer and hobby coder, now a software developer and hobby engineer!
-I'm happy as long as I'm learning something.
+My name is Justin Arakaki, a mechanical engineer and full-stack developer.

 ### 📫 Let's Connect!